-1. For CROP use: Is the substance Non-synthetic or synthetic?
-This substance is synthetic.
+For CROP use: Is the substance Non-synthetic or X Synthetic?
 Is the substance formulated or manufactured by a process that chemically changes a substance extracted from naturally occurring plant, animal, or mineral sources?
 [OFPA §6502(21)] If so, describe, using NOP 5033-1 as a guide.